deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

       Transforms other pull coordinates using a mathematical expression defined by :mdp:`pull-coord1-expression`.
       Pull coordinates of lower indices can be used as variables to this pull coordinate.
-      Thus, transformation pull coordinates and their variables should be defined before any other pull coordinate , and all pull coordinates of lower index must have :mdp:`pull-coord1-k` set to zero.
+      Thus, pull transformation coordinates should have a higher pull coordinate index than all pull coordinates they transform.
+      All pull coordinates of lower pull coordinate index must also have :mdp:`pull-coord1-k` set to zero.

 .. mdp:: pull-coord1-expression
    Mathematical expression to transform pull coordinates of lower indices to a new one.